WHO WE ARE

 HOW DO WE KEEP YOUR INFORMATION SAFE AND SECURE

-Your personal data will be held and processed on Portsmouth Cultural Trust’s systems or systems managed by suppliers on behalf of the Trust.
+Your personal data will be held and processed on The Guildhall Trust’s systems or systems managed by suppliers on behalf of the Trust.

 Your data is always held securely with access to customer information strictly controlled to only those who need it to do their job.
 Sensitive personal data has additional controls and is only made visible to those who have reason to work with it.